philt-one/graph-codegen/README.md

-# Graph-CodeGen 🤖🧠
+# Graph-CodeGen: A New Approach to Code Generation 🤖🧠

-This repo is dedicated to the exploration and implementation of innovative techniques for code generation using a Language Model (LLM).

-The core idea is centered on leveraging textual summaries of Python objects (functions, classes, modules, ...) to evaluate their potential for reuse by the LLM during the code generation process.
+Welcome to Graph-CodeGen, a repository dedicated to exploring and implementing new techniques for code generation using a Language Model (LLM).
+The primary focus is on utilizing textual summaries of Python objects such as functions, classes, modules, etc., to assess their reusability potential by the LLM during the code generation process.

-## Summary 📝
+## Overview 📝

-Our preliminary step involves a detailed analysis of the Abstract Syntax Tree (AST) of the code.
-This analysis aims to extract and understand the relationships between various objects.
-Subsequently, we summarize each pertinent object and encapsulate it as a node within a graph network.
-This node is further enriched with metadata, such as the source code, dependencies, and additional relevant information.
+The initial step involves a comprehensive analysis of the Abstract Syntax Tree (AST) of the code.
+The goal of this analysis is to identify and understand the connections between different objects.
+Following this, we create a summary for each relevant object and encapsulate it as a node within a graph network.
+We further enhance this node with metadata, including the source code, dependencies, and other pertinent information.

-By adopting this approach, we aim to enhance the quality of code semantic search results by:
+This approach aims to improve the quality of code semantic search results in two main ways:

-- Transforming the code objects into more digestible text embeddings (summaries), which offer a more understandable alternative to the original code embedding.
+- By converting code objects into more easily digestible text summaries, we provide a more understandable alternative to the original code embedding.
-- Mapping the relationship between various objects on a graph network, which enables the exploitation of graph traversal algorithms.
+- By mapping the relationships between various objects on a graph network, we enable the use of graph traversal algorithms.

-This approach not only simplifies the comprehension of the code but also facilitates its potential reuse in diverse contexts, thereby increasing efficiency and productivity.
+This method not only simplifies the understanding of the code but also makes it easier to reuse in different contexts, thereby boosting efficiency and productivity.

 ![Flowchart](flowchart.png "Flowchart")